-Working free hand, Walters makes up the shapes and angles in the moment.
+Working for freehand, Walters makes up the shapes and angles at the moment.
 The experience is almost meditative.

 But unlike a trip to the salon, this service doesn't cost a thing.
 Walters offers henna crowns to her clients for free - a gift that comes from a deeply personal place.

 "My stepdad had cancer.
 He was only alive for five months to the day after his diagnosis,” she said.
 “I felt very helpless during that time when he was sick, so I think the fact that I can use my art to be helpful in some way, it’s important to me to be able to give in that way."

 The crowns are visible for about two weeks, but the impressions on Walters' clients last much longer.

 "For a little bit, people don't see that it's because I'm sick.
 They see art.
 And it doesn't look like just a bald head or any of that.
 It's pretty,” Russell said.